feltcute/ModdingDocsMGD/Doc/Reference/StatusEffectRef.rst

 **Technical Status Effects**
 -----------------------------

-The following are inherently and technically, status effects, though aren't commonly remembered as such.
+The following are inherently and technically status effects, though aren't commonly remembered as such.
 They are specific to the player.

 * ``"Surrender"`` (Non-persistent)
 * ``"Defend"`` (Potency ranges from 1-3.
 Non-persistent)